 As with any piece of design, there are some technical details that need to be considered when you’re putting your design together.

 One aspect to keep in mind is the bleed.
 If you’re not sure what this is, don’t worry.
 We’re not talking about the inevitable paper cuts that come from working with paper-based design rather than digital.
 Bleed refers to the portion of the design that overruns the available space.
 It can be cut off when the flyer is printed and distributed, and if it isn’t accounted for in the original design, this can result in either loss of vital information or just straight up awkwardness.
-Neither of these are things that you want for your awesome business flyer, which is just trying to do its job and doesn’t deserve this sort of abuse.
+Neither of these is things that you want for your awesome business flyer, which is just trying to do its job and doesn’t deserve this sort of abuse.

 Image Source: iStock.com/94clover

 When taking bleed into account, you should also consider the folds.
-Are your flyers going to be flat and one or two sided?
+Are your flyers going to be flat and one or two-sided?
 Or are they going to have folds?
 The layout of the design will likely change depending on how much information needs to go onto the flyer.
 All of this will need to be reflected when you’re setting the margins for bleed.

 You can also consider whether you want a one-page or two-page design.
 Keeping in mind your audience and how they’re going to see the flyer can inform your decision in this respect.
 If your flyer is going to be mailed out, two-sided design makes sense, if you have that much information or even just simply want to carry your design over just for the look of it.
 If your flyer is more likely to only be seen on things like bulletin boards, or other places where your audience may not have ready access to both sides, a one-sided flyer probably makes more sense